 Clinical Mental Health Counseling

-Jordan is currently seeking her MS in counseling with the Clinical Mental Health Counseling program.
-Originally from Kingston, TN, she received her BA in sociology with minors in religion and psychology at Maryville College.
-She joined UT Knoxville and EPC in 2015.
-We asked her to reflect on some past and current experiences.
+Lindsay is currently seeking her MS in counseling with concentrations in clinical mental health counseling and school counseling.
+Originally from Pittsburgh, Pennsylvania she received her BS in psychology at the University of Pittsburgh and came to the University of Tennessee, Knoxville in 2013.
+We asked her to reflect on some of her past and current experiences.
 Read her responses below.

 What would you tell an incoming student who joins the program/department?

 I would tell an incoming student who joins the program/department to be more open-minded about the experience and less strict about initial expectations of graduate school.
 Originally when I was accepted into the program, I believed that I knew exactly what I wanted to get out of the experience and where I wanted to be by the end of my time here.
 I came to realize that by letting my guard down and accepting more of a laid-back attitude, I opened myself up to greater opportunities and an even richer experience than I had originally anticipated.
 I jumped at the chance to enroll in the Dual Degree Program, accepted the role of intern at two separate internship sites in my second year, and offered my time to serve on the CSI Executive Council for two years running.
 Allowing myself to be open to new experiences during my time at UT, though challenging, has ultimately helped me believe in my own power to do things that I did not expect or know I could do.